HB-2157

 Plain Language

-Deployers may not use a high-risk AI system for consequential decisions without first completing a written impact assessment.
-The assessment must cover nine enumerated elements: purpose and use cases, known discrimination risks and mitigation steps, comparison of actual use to developer-intended use (for post-deployment assessments), input/output data categories, customization data, performance metrics and limitations, transparency measures, post-deployment monitoring and user safeguards, and validity/reliability analysis.
-A single assessment may cover comparable systems, and an assessment completed for another law can satisfy this requirement if reasonably similar in scope.
-All impact assessments and supporting records, including raw performance evaluation data, must be retained for at least three years after final deployment.
-The assessment must be updated before any significant system update is used for consequential decisions.
+Deployers may not deploy or use a high-risk AI system for consequential decisions without first completing a detailed impact assessment.
+The assessment must cover nine minimum elements: purpose and use cases, discrimination risks and mitigation steps, consistency with developer-intended uses, data categories processed, customization data used, performance metrics and limitations, transparency measures, post-deployment monitoring and user safeguards, and validity/reliability analysis.
+A single assessment may cover comparable systems, and assessments completed under other laws may satisfy this requirement if reasonably similar in scope.
+All impact assessments and supporting records — including raw performance data — must be retained for at least three years after final deployment.
+Impact assessments must be updated before significant updates are used for consequential decisions.

 Statutory Text